dmascali/BrainSlicer/README.md

 # Brain Slicer
 Brain Slicer is a MATLAB-based visualization tool for volumetric brain data.
-Its main puropese is to produce publication-level figure.
+Its main purpose is to produce publication-level figure.

 Brain Slicer main functionalities include:
 - possibility of overlaying multiple images with tunable opacity.